TiNredmc/Foculus_Rift_Tracker_STM32F3DISCOVERY/README.md

 # update1:
 I added the temperature and gyroscope sensor date display out to OLED Display .But I stuck @ I dont have a hardware now (I will order it soon).So if you wanna test.just test it rn ;D.

+# update2:
+I changed the i2c timing mode to 400kHz.

 # The OLED MUST CONNECTED TO i2c2 not i2c1 .
 The "Foculus Rift" tracker
 ==========================